Interdepartmental

 IDP 132 Designing Your Path (1 Credit)

-This class is for students who are starting their Smith journey, embarking on or returning from an immersive experience abroad, weaving their interests through a concentration or self-designed major, or wrestling with expressing what a Smith education has prepared them to do.
+This course is for students who are starting their Smith journey, embarking on or returning from an immersive experience abroad, weaving their interests through a concentration or self-designed major, or wrestling with expressing what a Smith education has prepared them to do.
 Students test different integrative paths of their own design, tell their own story and create a digital portfolio to showcase their work.
 Students learn to articulate connections between their work in and outside of the classroom and explain how Smith is preparing them to engage with the world beyond.
 S/U only.
 Enrollment limited to 12.

 Fall, Spring, Variable